 You may have a corrupted installation of the game client.
 Try uninstalling and reinstalling the game client.

-If you have tried the steps above and the game is still not running well for you, please contact Customer Support using the Ask for Help link above.
+If you have tried the steps above and the game is still not running well for you, please contact WB Games Support.